smorkin/Plita/README.md

 </p>

 ## About
-Texter is a plain text editor for iOS.
+Plita is a plain text editor for iOS.
 It is a fork of <a href="https://github.com/louisdh/textor">Textor</a>, a previous app which has now been withdrawn from the AppStore.
-Texter is not yet completely fixed for being released to the AppStore (there are still a lot of links etc to the old Textor app), but as soon as that is fixed I'll publish it.
+Plita is not yet completely fixed for being released to the AppStore (there are still a lot of links etc to the old Textor app, icons to be changed, and more), but as soon as that is fixed I'll publish it.

 ## Running
-Open `Texter.xcodeproj`, change the bundle identifier to an identifier linked to your Apple developer account in order to run.
-Build using the `Texter` scheme.
+Open `Plita.xcodeproj`, change the bundle identifier to an identifier linked to your Apple developer account in order to run.
+Build using the `Plita` scheme.

 ## License